Genomon-Project/paplot-doc/data_common.rst

 Please note the following points.

- - There is no distinction between upper case and lower case letters.
+ - The keywords are case-independent.
 For example, CHR, Chr, and chr are considered to be the same.
  - The part ``{keyword}`` can be set arbitrarily.
 However, always start with ``col_opt_``.
  - ``col_opt_id`` has to be used only for sample ID.
- - For Mutation Matrix and Chromosomal Aberration, ``col_opt_group`` is also reserved, so it has to be used only for grouping.
+ - For Mutation Matrix and Chromosomal Aberration Report, ``col_opt_group`` is also reserved for grouping, and cannot be used for other purpose.
- - Mutational signature Report and pmsignature Report can not use this function.
+ - Mutational Signature Report and pmsignature Report does not use keywords.

 .. _user_format: